th-schwarz/borg-wrapper/README.md

 It is important to understand borg in order to use the borg-wrapper correctly!!!

+The state of the project is beta!
+It runs stable on the author's server, but wasn't tested on other servers yet.

 ## Disclaimer

 I'm not responsible for any data loss, hardware damage or broken keyboards.
 This guide comes without any warranty!